Scriptural

 sort of knee jerk reflex to being challenged.
 They say they are already

-good and not in any way corrupt; so how dare a Christian act so self-righteous
+good and not in anyway corrupt; so how dare a Christian act so self

-and call them anything but.
-This level has the ability to create the
+righteous and call them anything but.
+This level has the ability to

-image that Christian's are setting themselves up as Gods' morality police.
+create the image that Christian's are setting themselves up as Gods'

-Making out that they alone can take the moral high ground.
-This forgets
+morality police.
+Making out that they alone can take the moral high

 The third, and

 or "Evil" in the world.
-This false belief believes that all humans are
+That all humans are neither of the

-neither of the two.
-More to the point it expresses such terms are negative
+two.
+More to the point it expresses such terms are negative and not

-and not constructive in coming to terms with the world.
-It's oddly within
+constructive in coming to terms with the world.
+It's oddly within this

-this grey malaise that we are now seeing decrepit people claiming to
+grey malaise that we are now seeing decrepit people claiming to be perfectly

-be perfectly normal.
-One such group now claims they are "Minor Attracted
+normal.
+One such group now claims they are "Minor Attracted People".

-People"(MAP's for the acronym).
-They are nothing more than paedophiles
+Or MAP's for the acronym.
+They are nothing more then pedophiles making

 A brief explanation